-How to Go to a Supermarket and Buy Only What You Planned To Buy
+How to Go to a Supermarket and Buy Only What You Planned to Buy

-Super markets are remarkably different to their earlier forms.
+Supermarkets are remarkably different to their earlier forms.
 This is evident by the various businesses running in these stores.
 Service industries have also penetrated these super stores in a quest to cash in on the increasing human traffic traversing the massive store square footage (Humphery, 1998).
 Research has shown that customers in a supermarket are highly likely to deviate from their shopping errands and venture into the service industry stores.
-This research took into account barber salons, acupuncture, car detailing, restaurants, opticians and various fun inducing activities, for example, roller coaster rides.
+This research took into account barber salons, acupuncture, car detailing, restaurants, opticians, and various fun inducing activities, for example, roller coaster rides.
 All these have become part and parcel of modern day shopping malls.

 To protect one’s self from overspending, it is also crucial to try to keep to the budget as much as possible.
 This tends to keep unnecessary expenses to a minimum, which is essential to maintain the purpose of a budget.
 This is also crucial because the market is full of products that may not be necessarily what the customer needs.
 A list may also be broken into related products so as to allow another individual to carry out the product search.
-This minimizes shopping time, and deviations from the shopping list’s items for purchase.
+This minimizes shopping time and deviations from the shopping list of items for purchase.

 Dean, A. (2008).
 Shopping on a budget.
 London: Flame Tree Pub.

 Humphery, K. (1998).
 Shelf life: Supermarkets and the changing cultures of consumption.

 Stahlberg, M., & Maila, V. (2010).
 Shopper marketing: How to increase purchase decisions at

 the point of sale.
 London: Kogan Page.